uib/iam-scim/README.md

 This section defines what the lazy implementer might get away with.

-* Implement `/Users` with ability to page throgh the available accounts.
+* Implement `/Users` with ability to page through the available accounts.
 An implementation might choose to just expose the Feide-enabled accounts.
 * Implement `/Users?filter=userName eq "..."` to make it possible to look up a specific account
 * Implement `/Users/{id}` fetch data for the specified account
 * Make `/Groups` functional, but it's fine for it to just return the empty `ListResponse`.